 Elizabeth McGinley, chair of Bracewell's tax department, regularly advises clients on acquisitions, dispositions, restructurings, joint ventures and debt and equity investments in the upstream and midstream oil and gas and conventional and renewable power industries.
 She represents both public and private energy companies as well as private equity funds.
 Liz is recognized by Chambers USA among America's leading lawyers for tax (2012-2020).
 From Chambers USA: "One of the sharpest and most comprehensive tax people we've ever worked with; nothing gets by her.
 From a client's perspective, I don't know how you could ask for more" (2018).

 In addition to her traditional energy practice, Liz also advises on tax issues arising in connection with the energy transition including federal tax credits and investment structures.
-Liz has experience with the use of carbon dioxide emissions for enhanced oil recovery.
+Liz regularly works with clients evaluating carbon capture, utilization and storage.

 Recent Notable Matters